Tropical Storm Arthur crawls closer to North Carolina coast

-MIAMI (AP) — Tropical Storm Arthur crawled closer to the North Carolina coast early Monday, amid threats of some minor flooding and rough seas as the system moves off the Southeast seaboard.
+MIAMI (AP) — Life-threatening surf and rip currents will spread along U.S. East coast beaches in the days ahead as Tropical Storm Arthur kicks up ocean swells offshore, the National Hurricane Center warned on Monday.

-Arthur formed Saturday in waters off Florida, marking the sixth straight year that a named storm has developed before the official June 1 start of the Atlantic hurricane season.
+It’s another early start for the Atlantic hurricane season: Arthur formed Saturday in waters off Florida, marking the sixth straight year that a named storm has developed before June 1.

+The Hurricane Center said Arthur is expected to move near or just east of the coast of North Carolina, where up to 3 inches (7.6 cm) of rain was expected Monday before turning away from the East Coast Tuesday.
+A Hurricane Center advisory said that Arthur was bringing “heavy rains and gusty winds,” and some isolated areas could see higher rain totals.

-The U.S. National Hurricane Center in Miami issued a tropical storm warning for North Carolina’s Outer Banks on Sunday.
-At 2 a.m.
-EDT, the storm’s center was located about 185 miles (300 kilometers) south-southwest of Cape Hatteras, North Carolina.
-Arthur had top sustained winds of 45 mph (75 kph) and was moving to the north-northeast at 12 mph (19 kph).
+At 8 a.m.
+EDT, the storm’s center was located about 50 miles (80 kilometers) east-southeast of Morehead City, North Carolina.
+Arthur had top sustained winds of 45 mph (75 kph) and was moving to the north-northeast at 24 mph (22 kph).

-The hurricane center said Arthur is expected to move near or just east of the coast of North Carolina, where 1-3 inches of rain is expected, on Monday and they turn away from the East Coast on Monday night and Tuesday.
-By Sunday night, the storm’s swirling outer rain bands were skirting closer to the coast.

-A tropical storm warning was issued for parts of North Carolina’s coast, from Surf City to Duck, including Pamlico and Albemarle Sounds.

-Michael Lee, a meteorologist with the National Weather Service in Newport, North Carolina, said tropical storm-force winds are possible along the coast, particularly in the Outer Banks.
+A tropical storm warning was issued for parts of North Carolina’s coast, from Surf City to Duck, including Pamlico and Albemarle Sounds, and heavy rainfall is expected for much of the eastern part of the state, said Michael Lee, a meteorologist with the National Weather Service in Newport, North Carolina.

-“Otherwise, it’s going to be some heavy rainfall for a large part of eastern North Carolina,” Lee said.
-“But the main threat that we’re really trying to get out there is that there is enhanced risk for dangerous rip currents both today and tomorrow.
-So, any folks who want to try to go to the beach and get in the water, we have a high risk out for most of our beaches.”
+“The main threat that we’re really trying to get out there is that there is enhanced risk for dangerous rip currents both today and tomorrow.
+So, any folks who want to try to go to the beach and get in the water, we have a high risk out for most of our beaches,” Lee said.

 The weather service said eastern North Carolina should prepare for some localized flooding and dangerous marine conditions along the coast.